What a coincidence.

 Fasting article for paleo lovers:

-Now, let’s see what dr Jeff Volek tells us about ketosis which accompanies fasting and ketogenic diet.
+Now, let’s see what dr Jeff Volek tells us about ketosis, that accompanies fasting and ketogenic diet.

 Dr. JEFF VOLEK is an Associate Professor in the #1 ranked Department of Kinesiology at the University of Connecticut where he teaches and leads a research team that explores the physiologic impact of various dietary and exercise regimens and nutritional supplements.